Red Hat Enterprise Release Linux 9.6

 • Added support for using TLS to encrypt service RPC traffic in the NFS network file system.

-• Support for unified kernel images UKI (Unified Kernel Image) generated in the distribution infrastructure and certified by the distribution's digital signature has been stabilized.
-The UKI image combines in one file a handler for loading the kernel from UEFI (UEFI boot stub), a Linux kernel image, and the initrd system environment loaded into memory.
-When calling the UKI image from UEFI, it is possible to check the integrity and authenticity of not only the kernel but also the initrd contents by digital signature, the authenticity check of which is important, since in this environment the keys for decrypting the root FS are extracted.
+• Support for unified kernel images (UKI) generated within the distribution infrastructure and digitally signed by the distribution has been stabilized.
+A UKI image combines a handler for loading the kernel from UEFI (UEFI boot stub) and a kernel image in a single file.
+Linux and the initrd system environment loaded into memory.
+When loading the UKI image from UEFI, the integrity and authenticity of not only the kernel but also the initrd contents can be verified using a digital signature.
+Validation of the initrd content is important, as this environment is where the keys for decrypting the root file system are extracted.

 • Added support for the Composefs file system.